COVID-19 update. March 2021

-The Councillor Priority Fund will run across two financial years, and will be at the discretion of individual councillors to award.
+The fund will be at the discretion of individual county councillors to award.
+They each have £15,000 for 2020/21.

-The purpose of this Councillor Priority Fund is to support councillor priorities in their areas.
-It is for each councillor to decide how their allocation should be spent with each area of Oxfordshire different it’s important that county councillors have the flexibility to allocate the money in the best way.
+Each councillor can decide how their allocation should be spent.
+With each area of Oxfordshire different, it’s important that county councillors have the flexibility to allocate the money in the best way.

 Funding is awarded on a rolling basis, so early applications are encouraged.
-The last date for applications to be submitted is 31 January 2020.
+The deadline for applications to your local county councillor is 31 January 2021.